dantenetwork/protocol-stack-for-ink/test/item-challenge.md

 Install near cli `npm install -g near-cli`.

-Send normal greeting message from NEAR testnet
+* Send normal greeting message from NEAR testnet

-* Export the address of contract `GREETING`:
+* Export the address of contract `GREETING`, which could be found at [Preparing work](./README.md#polkadot-testnet-contract-address):
     ```sh
     export greeting=d8ae7a513eeaa36a4c6a42127587dbf0f2adbbda06523c0fba4a16bd275089f9
     ```
-* Use your own near testnet account to a greeting message to Polkadot:
+* Use your own near testnet account to send a greeting message to Polkadot:
     ```sh
     ​near call $greeting send_greeting "{\"to_chain\": \"POLKADOTTEST\", \"title\": \"Greeting\", \"content\": \"Hi there\", \"date\": \"`date +'%Y-%m-%d %T'`\"}" --accountId YOU_NEAR_TEST_ACCOUNT
     ```